rwetherall/ContentCraft/README.md

 ContentCraft
 ============

-ConentCraft is a Bukkit plugin for Mimecraft that connects, via CMIS, to an Alfresco repository.
+ContentCraft is a Bukkit plugin for Mimecraft that connects, via CMIS, to an Alfresco repository.